MasterSeow/FOW-TournamentFactory/README.md

-# FOW-TournamentFactory
+# TournamentFactory

-This is going to be an app to manage 'Force of Will' Tournaments
+This is going to be an app to manage Cardgame Tournaments

 currently implemented :
 - dummy layout (will definitely be changed when the basic functions are given)